-§ 115C-238.73.
+§ 116-239.12.
 Criminal history record checks.

-- (a) As used in this section: - "Criminal history" means a county, state, or federal criminal history of (1)conviction of a crime, whether a misdemeanor or a felony, that indicates an individual (i) poses a threat to the physical safety of students or personnel or (ii) has demonstrated that he or she does not have the integrity or honesty to fulfill his or her duties as school personnel.
+- (a) As used in this section: - "Criminal history" means a county, state, or federal criminal history of (1) conviction of a crime, whether a misdemeanor or a felony, that indicates an individual (i) poses a threat to the physical safety of students or personnel or (ii) has demonstrated that he or she does not have the integrity or honesty to fulfill his or her duties as school personnel.
 These crimes include the following North Carolina crimes contained in any of the following Articles of Chapter 14 of the General Statutes: Article 5A, Endangering Executive and Legislative, and Court Officers; Article 6, Homicide; Article 7B, Rape and Other Sex Offenses; Article 8, Assaults; Article 10, Kidnapping and Abduction; Article 13, Malicious Injury or Damage by Use of Explosive or Incendiary Device or Material; Article 14, Burglary and Other Housebreakings; Article 15, Arson and Other Burnings; Article 16, Larceny; Article 17, Robbery; Article 18, Embezzlement; Article 19, False Pretense and Cheats; Article 19A, Obtaining Property or Services by False or Fraudulent Use of Credit Device or Other Means; Article 20, Frauds; Article 21, Forgery; Article 26, Offenses Against Public Morality and Decency; Article 26A, Adult Establishments; Article 27, Prostitution; Article 28, Perjury; Article 29, Bribery; Article 31, Misconduct in Public Office; Article 35, Offenses Against the Public Peace; Article 36A, Riots and Civil Disorders; Article 39, Protection of Minors; and Article 60, Computer-Related Crime.
 These crimes also include possession or sale of drugs in violation of the North Carolina Controlled Substances Act, Article 5 of Chapter 90 of the General Statutes, and alcohol-related offenses such as sale to underage persons in violation of G.S.
 18B-302 or driving while impaired in violation of G.S.
 20-138.1 through G.S.
 20-138.5.
 In addition to the North Carolina crimes listed in this subdivision, such crimes also include similar crimes under federal law or under the laws of other states. - (2) "School personnel" means any of the following: - a.
-Member of the board of directors. - b.
-Employee of the regional school. - c.
-Independent contractor or employee of an independent contractor of the regional school if the independent contractor carries out duties customarily performed by school personnel, whether paid with federal, State, local, or other funds, who has significant access to students or who has responsibility for the fiscal management of the regional school.

-(b) The board of directors shall adopt a policy on whether and under what circumstances school personnel shall be required to be checked for a criminal history.
-The board of directors shall apply its policy uniformly in requiring school personnel to be checked for a criminal history.
-The board of directors may grant conditional approval of an application while the board of directors is checking a person's criminal history and making a decision based on the results of the check.
+Member of the advisory board. - b.
+Staff of the laboratory school. - c.
+Independent contractor or employee of an independent contractor of the laboratory school if the independent contractor carries out duties customarily performed by school personnel, whether paid with federal, State, local, or other funds, who has significant access to students or who has responsibility for the fiscal management of the laboratory school. - (b) The chancellor shall adopt a policy, with advice and input from the advisory board, that requires an applicant for a school personnel position to be checked for a criminal history as provided in subsection (c) of this section.
+The chancellor shall apply the policy uniformly in requiring applicants for school personnel positions to be checked for a criminal history.
+The chancellor may grant conditional approval of an application while the chancellor is checking a person's criminal history and making a decision based on the results of the check.
+An applicant for a school personnel position shall not be required to be checked for a criminal history if he or she has received a license within six months of employment that required a criminal history check equivalent to the criminal history check required in subsection (c) of this section.

-The board of directors shall not require school personnel to pay for the criminal history record check authorized under this section.
+The chancellor shall not require an applicant to pay for the criminal history record check authorized under this section.